 Lemon Thai Strain

-Lemon Thai is very potent sativa dominant flower.
+Lemon Thai is a very potent sativa dominant flower.
 It typically tests around 22% THC.
 Its popular cerebral, uplifting, and creative effects are a tribute to its Thai sativa lineage.
 Lemon Thai is a cross between Thailand Sativa and a Hawaiian strain.
 It is not only popular for its potency, but also for its unique lemon, lime, and minty flavor.
 Lemon Thai is great for recreational use and has a wide range of medical purposes.
 It is commonly used to help with anxiety, depression, loss of appetite, ADHD, migraines, and chronic pains.

 MedicalANXIETY FATIGUE PAIN